tidev/titanium-docs/docs/guide/Alloy_Framework/Alloy_PurgeTSS/Configuring_Guide.md

 Or you need a very specific value that is not part of the default values in `tailwind.tss` file.

-**With the release of [v2.3.0](/guide/Alloy_Framework/Alloy_PurgeTSS/whats-new/v2.3.0.md) you can generate classes with arbitrary values directly in you `xml` files using any of the following attributes:**
+You can generate classes with arbitrary values directly in you `xml` files using any of the following attributes:

 - w - `width`
 - h - `height`